3 skin care myths that affect people of color

 The myth that people of color don't get skin cancer is harmful.
 Because of this belief, skin cancer is often diagnosed much later for people with darker skin.

 "I've had family members with skin cancer," says Dr. Hayes.
 "People are often unaware of the fact that skin cancer can happen with any individual, of any skin type.
 Because of this, skin cancer is often diagnosed later at a more advanced stage.
 That affects the prognosis and outcome."
 Music legend Bob Marley died of skin cancer when he was just 36.

 Dr. Hayes says that all skin types benefit from a yearly skin check-up.
 The earlier skin cancer is detected, the better the outcome.

 Early detection is your best defense against skin cancer.
 Call 800.922.0000 to schedule an appointment with one of our board-certified dermatologists.

-In July 2021, Dr. Hayes is opening a new Skin of Color dermatology clinic.
+In July 2021, Dr. Hayes opened an Ethnic Skin clinic.
 "A wide variety of ethnic skin types have been previously overlooked in services and products," says Dr. Hayes.

-The Skin of Color dermatology clinic will treat both acute and chronic conditions for people of all ages.
+The Ethnic Skin clinic will treat both acute and chronic conditions for people of all ages.
 African Americans, Asians, Hispanics, Native Americans, Pacific Islanders and people of other backgrounds can get specialized care just for them.